08/03: owing to the strike called for Women's Day on 8th March, the Montjuïc Cable Car service might be affected. Sorry for the inconvenience.

 Hola Barcelona, your travel solution

-This building, designed by Ludwig Mies van der Rohe, as the national pavilion of Germany for the 1929 Universal Exposition, has inspired generations of architects and is considered to have marked the start of modern 20th-century architecture.
-You can now enjoy it once again thanks to its reconstruction in the 1980s.
+This building, designed by architect Ludwig Mies van der Rohe as the German national pavilion for the 1929 International Exposition, has inspired generations of architects and is considered the beginning of 20th-century modern architecture.
+Today, it can be admired again thanks to its reconstruction in the 1980s.

 Montjuïc Cable Car, on the Hola Barcelona app